tikv/pd/CONTRIBUTING.md

 This allows the message to be easier to read on GitHub as well as in various git tools.

-If the change affects more than one subsystem, you can use comma to separate them like `server,pd-cilent:`.
+If the change affects more than one subsystem, you can use comma to separate them like `server, pd-cilent:`.

 If the change affects many subsystems, you can use ```*``` instead, like ```*:```.